artemis-prime/chess-two-ways/just-the-chess/CORE_ARCH.md

   }

 ```
-  And `applyResolution` eventually results in `squareState` changing for this square (and possibly others. eg, if Action is `'castle'`, it involves 4 squares changing state: king from and to, and rook from and to)
+  Then, `applyResolution` has the effect of setting `squareState`  for this square (and possibly others. eg, if Action is `'castle'`, it involves 4 squares changing state: king from and to, and rook from and to)

-  So based on `squareState`, the UI can, for example, draw a green circle for legal squares, or make an opponent piece in a target square change color if it can be captured, etc.
+  Based on a `Square`'s `squareState`, the UI can say, draw a green circle in it's center while it's being dragged over if it's a  legal move destination, or make an opponent piece change it's drop shadow to show it can be captured, etc.

 ### **Reactive UI via Mobx**

-We use the fantastic  [`mobx`](https://mobx.js.org/) library for state management.
-It is, among many other great qualities, much more conducive to Domain Driven Design.
-Since it doesn't impose itself on the architecture in the manner of Redux, the entire function of state management becomes much simpler and transparent.
-There is not notion of a 'Store': any individual objects or even fields across the whole domain can be tracked as observable state.
+To implement such effects, and rerender state changes in general, we use the fantastic [`mobx`](https://mobx.js.org/) library.
+Among other great qualities, it's so much more condusive to Domain Driven Design since it doesn't impose itself on the architecture.
+Unlike in say Redux, the entire function of state management becomes much simpler and transparent to the whole domain.
+For example, there is not notion of a 'Store' per se: any objects or even individual field can be tracked as observable state.
+Just implement the domain and make things the UI will be directly reacting to as `observable`

 For example, `Square` above has two observable fields, `occupant` and `squareState`.
-When either of those changes, any observer that dereferences them gets fired.
-React components that refer to them get rerendered.
+When either of those changes, any observer (ie, React component) that merely dereferences them gets rerendered.

-We just wrap our component in `observer`, dereference our `observable`s, and everything just works.
+We just wrap our component in `observer`, dereference our `observable`s, and things just work.
+No store, no reducers, (...yes actions, but they're much simpler and more transparent)

 ```